harness/developer-hub/tutorials/internal-developer-portal/how-to-track-migrations.md

 ---
 title: How to track migrations using Scorecards
-description: Create a Scorecards to filter file contents to track versions during migrations
+description: Create a Scorecards to filter file contents to track versions of Libraries and Tools  during migrations
 sidebar_position: 5
 ---